google/WebFundamentals/src/content/en/updates/posts/2016/07/payment-request.md

 It's no surprise that the majority of online shopping is happening on mobile devices these days.
 But did you know that 66% of mobile purchases are made through websites rather than apps?
 Unfortunately though, conversion rate on mobile websites is only 33% of that on desktop.
 We need to fix this.

-Chrome 53 for Android (desktop to be supported in the future) introduces a new API called [Payment Request API](https://www.w3.org/TR/payment-request/) - a new approach for developers to entirely eliminate checkout forms and evolve user's payment experience from the ground up.
+Chrome 53 for Android (desktop to be supported in the future) introduces a new API called [Payment Request](https://www.w3.org/TR/payment-request/) - a new approach for developers to eliminate checkout forms and improve user's payment experience from the ground up.

-# Introducing Payment Request API
+## Introducing Payment Request API
 Payment Request is a new API for the open web that makes checkout flows easier, faster and consistent on shopping sites.

 {% ytvideo vZ_0Dvwsvp0 %}